Our framer is available Tuesday-Saturday during regular store hours. Framing is unavailable on Mondays.

 Some previous framing customers include:

-She has also framed items that are in Queen Elizabeth's collection, and has framed pieces by Andy Warhol, Damien Hirst, Käthe Kollwitz, Dali, Audubon, and Alex Janvier, as well as many etchings and original pieces from the 14th century and on.
+She has also framed items that are in Queen Elizabeth's collection, as well pieces by Andy Warhol, Damien Hirst, Käthe Kollwitz, Dali, Audubon, Shepherd Fairey, John Snow, and Alex Janvier, as well as many etchings and original pieces from the 14th century and on.

 Framing Gallery